-OUR VISION: Create a compassionate, empathetic environment to share our honest stories of death and grief
+OUR MISSION: Grief Dialogues, an artistic movement, offers a safe space, a compassionate, empathetic environment, to share our honest stories of death and grief

-OUR MISSION: Erase the stigma surrounding death and grief
+OUR VISION: Through live theatre we begin to erase the stigma surrounding death and grief

 - Produce live theatre experiences that open or change our conversation around dying, death, and grief